-Meilland rose bushes come from France and a rose hybridizing program that dates back to the mid 1800’s when looking at those involved and their beginnings with roses.
-Over the years, there have been some truly amazingly beautiful rose bushes produced, but none quite so popular and well known here in the United States of America as the rose named Peace.
+Meilland rose bushes come from France and a rose hybridizing program that dates back to the mid 1800’s.
+Looking back at those involved and their beginnings with roses over the years, there have been some truly amazingly beautiful rose bushes produced, but none quite so popular and well known here in the United States of America as the rose named Peace.

 The History of Meilland Roses